mspraggs/pyQCD/README.md

 -----------

 The package is designed to be highly object-orientated.
 Simulations are performed using the Simulation class.
-The settings for an individual simulation may be specified individually or loaded from an xml file.
-For
+The settings for an individual simulation may be specified individually.
+For example:
-example:

     import pyQCD

-    simulation1 = pyQCD.Simulation(num_configs=100,
+    simulation = pyQCD.Simulation(num_configs=100,
                                   measurement_spacing=10,
                                   num_warmup_updates=100,
                                   update_method="heatbath",
                                   run_parallel=True,
                                   rand_seed=-1,
                                   verbosity=2)

-    simulation1.create_lattice(L=4, T=8, action="wilson", beta=5.5, u0=1.0)
+    simulation.create_lattice(L=4, T=8, action="wilson", beta=5.5, u0=1.0)
-    simulation1.run()

-    simulation2 = pyQCD.Simulation.load("examples/basic.xml")
-    simulation2.run()
+    simulation.run()

-The plaquettes for each of the individual configurations are then stored in the simulation object as the member "plaquettes", so in the above cases simulation1.plaquettes and simulation2.plaquettes contain the sequence of plaquttes values from the set of generated configurations.
+The plaquettes for each of the individual configurations are then stored in the simulation object as the member "plaquettes", so in the above cases simulation.plaquettes contain the sequence of plaquttes values from the set of generated configurations.

-Measurements can be added to the simulation using the add_measurement function or inserted into the xml file, as follows:
+Measurements can be added to the simulation using the add_measurement function as follows:

     .
     .
     .
+    simulation.add_measurement(pyQCD.Lattice.get_propagator,
+                               pyQCD.Propagator,
-    simulation.add_measurement(pyQCD.Propagator, "propagators.zip", mass=0.4)
+			       "propagators.zip",
+			       kwargs={"mass": 0.4})
     simulation.run()

-    complete_simulation = pyQCD.Simulation.load("examples/measurements.xml")
-    complete_simulation.run()

-There is a one to one correspondence between the keyword argument names in the simulation functions and the tags used in the xml files, to create a coherent and unified interface (e.g. one can use num_field_smears in both the xml file and the Simulation.add_measurement function).

 Results are saved in zip archives that can be opened using the pyQCD.DataSet object.
 The results may be loaded and analyzed in an object-orientated manner, as follows: